 Step 13.
 Add a lid to each jar.
 Screw on a ring until it is "finger tight".

 For refrigerator pickles, you're done!
-Let the jars cool to room temperature, then put them in the fridge and let them marinate for a few days (at least 3 days) before eating them.
+Let the jars cool to room temperature, then put them in the fridge and let them marinate for 3 or more weeks before eating them.
 They will keep in the fridge for several months.

 For canned pickles, proceed with the following steps: